RandomChannel25/McDonalds-Clicker/README.md

 # Don't Rename The Files
-Download the html, css, and js file
+# Download the html, css, and js file
-Open the html file in a browser then play the game
+# Open the html file in a browser
+# Then play the game